 I can’t stop looking at the shimmer on jackets or shoes, or in eyes.
 I love the way our eyes truly do shimmer.
 How you can observe people living their profound lives at 9am on a Thursday.
 How a couple held each other’s hands, how he leaned up against her on the Union Square wall to kiss her.
 Some would say this is wildly inappropriate behavior.
 And in a way it is.
 But there you go.
 Who knows what their story is.
 Individuals are not going to stop living their lives in public.
 You don’t kiss like that unless you have experiencing some strong emotion.
 This is what I encourage us to notice, the depths of others.

 I think that there are monsters wandering around that we can’t see, and then, no matter where we are, we can walk into them, and then we live strange, profound experiences.
 I’m not saying that these theoretical invisible beasts are bad or scary.
 You’re relationship with them is your choice.
 But we witness them in others all the time.
-People change the environment so nothing is normal.
+People change environment.
+So there can never be a norm.
 I woke up on Tuesday morning to the regular news, and also that a transit worker had fallen while working at the 125th Street station early in the morning just before 5am.
-125th is the stop I get off at for work.
+125th is the stop I get off for work.
 I didn’t think this fatal accident would affect me considering it had happened so early in the morning.

 But it did.
 The 4,5,6 59th Street station was overflowing with announcements about delays, and the reason for the delays, which immediately dampened anger.
 These are not signal malfunctions.
 These are not congestion or even a sick passenger, not mechanical issues.
 Someone’s life has been lost, and it has been a transit worker.
-As we approached 125th Street the conductor’s voice began to break down in audible tears and the car was silent.
+As we approached 125th Street the conductor’s voice began to break down in audible tears.
+The car was silent.
 Only the smell of marijuana from someone’s pocket wafted into the dry air like a screaming secret.
 I couldn’t help but cry.
 There in our tunnels.
-“At least we’re together,” an older white woman with dyed red hair said to a Puerto Rican man with a flag on his working arm.
+“At least we’re together,” an older white woman with dyed red hair said to a man with a Puerto Rican flag tattooed on his arm.